NIEM/NIEM.github.io/json/whatis/index.md

-There are several ways to be a part of NIEM, ranging from merely using a NIEM-based data resource specification, to participating in the committees that create and control the NIEM standards.
+There are several ways to be a part of NIEM, ranging from merely using a NIEM-based data resource specification, to participating in the committees that create and control the NIEM products.

 ### Reusable data components {#components}